Cheef Botanicals

 Many people think of marijuana when they hear the word “hemp.”
 Yes, they are both from the Cannabaceae family, but is hemp the same thing as marijuana?
 Not exactly, so let’s set the record straight.

-To understand their main differences, it’s important to note that both of these cannabis varieties (hemp and marijuana) are full of beneficial compounds known as cannabinoids.
-Cannabinoids are the main factor when it comes to distinguishing hemp from marijuana.
+To grasp the main differences between hemp and marijuana, it’s crucial to recognize that both varieties of cannabis contain beneficial compounds called cannabinoids.
+Cannabinoids are the key factor in differentiating hemp from marijuana.

 Cannabinoids can be very important.
 They are the main active ingredients in cannabis that interact with our endocannabinoid systems (ECS).
 The ECS plays a very important role in our daily lives by regulating many bodily functions.
 Researchers estimate there are over 120 different cannabinoids in cannabis and many are exclusive to the plant family.